melsem08/backend_games/README.md

 Once the dependencies are installed, you can set up the test and development databases and seed them, typing the following:

-- `npm run setup-dbs` command for setting up your databases
+- `npm run setup-dbs` command for setting up your databases:

 ```bash
 $ npm run setup-dbs
 ```

-- `npm run seed` command for seeding databases with data
+- `npm run seed` command for seeding databases with data:

 ```bash
 $ npm run seed